Natalie Gauci: 2009–2020: New label, Tune in Tokyo and solo

-2021: Pictures of Mars
+2021–present: Brand New Day

-In October 2021, Gauci released "Pictures of Mars", the lead single from her album of the same name, which is set for release in 2022.
+In October 2021, Gauci released "Pictures of Mars", the lead single from her album of the same name, which was scheduled for release in 2022.
+However, Pictures of Mars was never released.

+In July 2024, Gauci released the album Brand New Day.
+Gauci said, "It's my truth, my story, which I feel many people will relate to.
+It's about searching for love, faith and looking for hope."
+A children's book of the same name was also released.

 Personal life

 On 28 March 2009 Gauci married Hamish Cowan, the lead singer of art rock band, Cordrazine.
 Gauci provided backing vocals for "Some Day We'll All Come Together" on Cordrazine's second album, Always Coming Down (August 2010).
 Cowan declared "I would love to do a duet with her, she inspires me and is my muse...
 Nat's passion and unwillingness to compromise her art and vision keeps me focused and betters me in every way."

 The couple separated in March 2011 with Gauci announcing in June, "I married Hamish and he was really supportive and encouraging.
 He gave me confidence and courage to pursue what I wanted, and not what others wanted ...
 We had a strong and passionate relationship.
 Very intense.
 It didn't work out the way we planned ...
 Hamish and I have separated and decided not to get back together".
 Gauci's jazz album, Ha Ha Ha (July 2012), deals with the relationship, Sunday Herald Sun's Nui Te Koha reported that it would "detail Gauci's personal and professional highs and lows, including a split from her husband of two years".
 During the marriage (2009–11) she used the name Natalie Cowan.

 Gauci had worked as a personal trainer for Australian Idol judge, Ian "Dicko" Dickson during 2009–10.